Oil steady as U.S. storm fears ease, eyes on Europe

 OPEC ministers this month said they would adhere to the collective limit, implying a 1.6 million bpd cut from actual supply from 12 members.
 To achieve that, Saudi Arabia has to reduce production sharply and prospects of that appear slim.

-(Additional reporting by Ikuko Kurahone in London, Kristen Hays in Houston and Florence Tan in Singapore; Editing by Matthew Robinson, David Gregorio and Alden Bentley)
+(Additional reporting by Ikuko Kurahone in London, Kristen Hays in Houston and Florence Tan in Singapore; Editing by Matthew Robinson, Dale Hudson and David Gregorio)